-New research into views of first-time buyers
+New research into views of 1st time buyers

 Gone are the days just getting a foot on the property ladder was enough to satisfy first-time buyers – would-be homeowners of today are prepared to wait for their first home with few compromises, according to new research.

-The First Time Buyers Report 2018 (3535 KB) from Yorkshire Building Society shows a quarter (25%) expect to have saved for at least five years by the time they buy, and one in 10 (10%) for more than a decade, but have a wish-list that makes it worth waiting for.
+The First Time Buyers Report 2018 from Yorkshire Building Society shows a quarter (25%) expect to have saved for at least five years by the time they buy, and one in 10 (10%) for more than a decade, but have a wish-list that makes it worth waiting for.